Recipes, people, places and things we love — every month. Head to Substack to support our work. Visit Later

 Saturday

 I often socialise a bit more on weekends, particularly Saturdays.
-For going out without compromising with being cold, I like something chic and funky, pairing the Acne grey pants with the yellow sweater for that pop of colour, the black boots for warm high heels and the elegant green coat.
+For going out without compromising with being cold, I like something chic and funky, pairing the Acne grey pants with the yellow sweater for that textured pop of colour, the black boots for warm high heels and the elegant green coat.

 Sunday

-For the last day of the week, it is totally laid back.
+My Sunday best is totally laid back.
 I want to feel super comfortable, so I wear the Merino dress, the Kowtow sweater and the super warm Timberland boots (only if I go out of the house, though!).
 And for these potential excursions, I wrap myself in the camel coat.
 Cosy.

 Tips for styling your closet